brianlugo1/AIConnector/README.md

 # AIConnector

-The purpose of this project is to learn about interfacing with Chatgpt and Perplexity's API using the openai python library and using postgresql as the database to store conversations using the postgresql python library!
-The project not only sends questions to ChatGPT or Perplexity, but also stores asked questions and returned responses.
+The purpose of this project is to learn about interfacing with Chatgpt and Perplexity's API using the openai python library and Llama2 using the ollama python library.
+The postgresql python library will be used to connect to a postgresql server hosting our database to store conversations and analytics.
+The project not only sends questions to ChatGPT, Perplexity or Llama2, but also stores asked questions and returned responses.
 Additionally, extra information is stored about when the question was asked and how many times the question has been asked overall.
-If a question has been asked already, the stored response is printed to save unnecessary api calls to Chatgpt and Perplexity's API.
+If a question has been asked already, the stored response is printed to save unnecessary api calls to Chatgpt and Perplexity's API and Llama2!